Ash Taylor: Walsall

 On 7 July 2021, Taylor joined League Two side Walsall on a two-year deal.
 On 14 January 2022, his contract with Walsall was terminated by mutual consent.

 Kilmarnock

 Following Derek McInnes appointment as Kilmarnock manager Ash returned to Scotland to join Scottish Championship side Kilmarnock on an 18-month deal.
 Ash would score the equaliser in the penultimate game of the season against Abroath which Kilmarnock went on to win securing Kilmarnock's return to the Premiership.
 On the opening game of the 2022–23 Premiership season Ash would score a last minute equaliser against Dundee United at Rugby Park.

 Bradford City

-On 16 June 2023, Taylor signed for Bradford City on a free transfer on an initial two year deal.
+On 16 June 2023, Taylor signed for Bradford City on a free transfer on an initial two-year deal.

-FCB Magpies
+Gibraltar

 On 5 June 2024, it was announced that Taylor would join Gibraltar Football League side FCB Magpies, scoring on his debut on 11 July in their UEFA Conference League qualifier against Derry City.
 After one season, he moved to Europa, making his debut on 22 August 2025 against Mons Calpe.
+He moved again in January 2026, joining Europa Point.
+On the 25th of February Taylor announced his retirement from professional football.